jnm2/lang-design/Target-typed static member lookup.md

 }
 ```

-This doesn't seem to be a popular request among the language team members who have commented on this.
+This doesn't seem to be a popular request among the language team members who have commented on it.
 If we go ahead with the proposed target-typing for `.Name` syntax, this seals the fate of the requested `with` statement syntax shown here.

 ## Expansions